madebywild/wild-next/README.md

 ### Media queries

 While you should use Tailwind's screen class utilities most of the time, sometimes you need to use a media query the traditional way.

-This is when you can use the utilities in `~/styles/screens`: `up`, `down`, `only` and `between`.
+This is when you can use the utilities in `~/styles/screens`.
 These functions take one (or two) Tailwind screen keys as argument and return a media-query string.

 ```tsx
 import tw, { styled } from "twin.macro";